 My gym has a women’s only section in it, this is where women can go to workout away from guys.
 For many of my cisgendered female friends, this is an important space for them.
 However for me, it obviously isn't my space, and although it’s a positive thing for cisgendered women it’s still enforcing gendered spaces.
 I used to use the women section just because I would feel much more conformable there and away from the huge cis males on the general gym floor.
 I had to stop using it because I had three or four separate occasions where women in that section would ask me to leave.
-I don't look feminine enough for the women’s section but I would feel unsafe in the men's, so that was a deal breaker for me.
+I don't look feminine enough for the women’s section but I would feel unsafe in the mens, so that was a deal breaker for me.

 Are you going to go back any time soon?

-Until I find a gym with gender-neutral stalls and areas, I don’t see a way to go back and I don’t want to.
+Until I find a gym with gender neutral stalls and areas, I don’t see a way to go back and I don’t want to.
 I’m not mad about it, but I had to make a choice and accept that right now that’s not a space that is healthy for me.

 Gus, he/they, 37, Queens

-VICE: So tell me about your gym.
+VICE: Hey Gus, so tell me about your gym.

-Gus: My gym feels hyper-gendered, as the locker rooms definitely are, but the free weights/weight bench section tends to be mostly men.
+Gus: My gym feels hyper gendered, as the locker rooms definitely are, but the free weights/weight bench section tends to be mostly men.
 This is sometimes too intimidating or overwhelming, so I’ll either wait until it’s less crowded, or use other machines.

 Can you remember times that made you feel unwelcome?

 Earlier in my transition, after I had top surgery, but before I went on T, I used the women’s locker room, but barely.
 I would walk in with my head down, put my stuff in a locker, pee, and run out.
 I would often get stared at by members and staff, and there were several instances where members and staff would ask me if I knew I was in the women’s locker room.
 It was always mortifying.
 If your appearance doesn’t fit in with stereotypical gender performances, you will always be ostracized on some level.
-This is something I hope shifts within my lifetime.
+This is something I hope to see shift in my lifetime.

 Is it an easy fix?

 Partly.
-A reworking of locker rooms would be the only way to make trans, non-binary, and gender non-conforming folks feel safe in locker rooms.
-Dressing room-type stalls with floor-to-ceiling doors in which people could change and shower with full privacy.
+A reworking of locker rooms would be the only way to make trans, non-binary and gender non-conforming folks feel safe in locker rooms.
+Dressing room type stalls with floor-to-ceiling doors in which people could change and shower with full privacy.